 - Mobile app.
 Capital One has a mobile app to set up recurring payments and manage your accounts.

 - Multiple payment methods.
-You can choose to make payments to your loan account online, through MoneyGram or Western Union, through the Capital One mobile app, over the phone or by mailing a cashier’s check, personal check or money order to Capital One.
+You can choose to make payments to your loan account online, through MoneyGram or Western Union, through the Capital One mobile app, over the phone or by mailing a cashier’s check, personal check or money order.

 - No prepayment penalties.
 Capital One doesn’t charge a fee when you choose to make additional payments.
-However, how your payment is applied will depend on when you send it in.
 To pay your next monthly payment, you must send in your payment within 30 days of the due date.
-Otherwise the additional payment will simply reduce your principal.
+Otherwise, the additional payment go toward your principal.

 How much will it cost me to borrow from Capital One?

 The fee schedule for a business loan from Capital One depends on the type of loan you choose to borrow and the terms outlined in your loan contract.
-Term loans typically have APRs from 5.9%–18.65%.
+Term loans typically have APRs from 5.9% to 18.65%.
 You’ll need to apply and read your personalized offer to estimate how much you’ll end up paying for your business loan.

 The cost of an auto loan depends on your APR and the amount you need financed.
 For example, if you take out an auto loan for $30,000 and have an APR of 8.25% for a term of 60 months, your monthly payment will be $612 and you’ll end up paying $36,713 over the course of your loan.
 Your prequalification offer should outline this information, but it may change depending on your credit when you submit a complete application.